chrisns/talks/ProactiveClusterAutoscalingInKubernetes.md

 <!--
 Questions are very welcome on this or anything else.

-If I've not got to your question or you're not watching this live I'll do my best to get back to you, or you can find me on LinkedIn.
+If I've not got to your question or you're not watching this live I'll do my best to get back to you, just leave the question in the kubernetes scaling slack channel

+feel free to @ me so I see it!
 -->